 This course will provide the student with a review of management principles, marketing strategies, customer service and types of salon ownership.

-BCO352 Job Success Strategies

-Lecture Hrs: 0 Credit Hrs: 1 Lab Hrs: 30 This course will prepare students for their career in cosmetology.
-Job search strategies, interviewing skills, and continuing education will all be discussed.
+BCO352 Job Success Strategies Lecture Hrs: 0 Credit Hrs: 1 Lab Hrs: 30 discussed.
 In this course students will complete their cosmetology portfolio as well as review state board test skills.